miofuku/ig-schoolmaster/README.md

 # The Ignorant Schoolmaster

 The Ignorant Schoolmaster AI is an innovative educational platform inspired by Jacques Rancière's philosophy of intellectual emancipation.
-Unlike traditional AI tutors, this system aims to empower students in their self-directed learning journey, promoting autonomy, critical thinking, and peer collaboration.
+This system aims to empower students in their self-directed learning journey, promoting autonomy, critical thinking, and peer collaboration.
+Unlike traditional AI tutors, this platform serves as a facilitator rather than an instructor, encouraging students to construct their own understanding.
 ## Core Principles

 - Promote student autonomy and self-discovery